hayshin/ai-chat-react/README.md

 - **Production Recommendation**: Implement backend API routes for secure AI communication
 - **Rate Limiting**: Consider implementing rate limiting for AI requests
 - **Data Privacy**: Ensure compliance with data protection regulations

-## License

-[Add your license information here]

-## Support

-For issues and questions, please open an issue on the repository or contact [your-email@example.com].